-A single point was established at each of the fifty-five sample sites.
+A single point was established at each of the sample sites.
 This point was located in an area reasonably typical (not anomalous) for each particular meadow, and in smaller meadow polygons was located near the center of the meadow so as to avoid edge effects.
 This point is the northwest corner of the 20 x 20 m plot used for botanical and biomass sampling.
 All 20 x 20 m plots were laid along cardinal directions for consistency.
 The 20 x 20 m plot was then established using four steps: a) The southwest corner was established by measuring 20 m due south from the northwest corner. b) The approximate location of the southeast corner was then located by measuring 20 m due east from the southwest corner. c) Triangulation was used to insure that the plot was square, and the southeast corner was located correctly.
 A hypotenuse of 28.3 m was measured from the northwest corner to the southeast.
 The southeast corner was established where the hypotenuse met the 20 m measurement from step two. d) The approximate location of the northeast corner was located by measuring 20 m due north from the southeast corner.
 Once again, triangulation was used to insure that the plot was square.
 The northeast corner was established at the point 20 m from the southeast corner and 20 m from the northwest corner.
 A 100 x 100 m plot was overlaid upon the 20 x 20 m plot, using the NW corner of the smaller plot as the center point.
-One of the four 50 x 50 m quadrats within the 100 x 100 m area was randomly selected to be used as the butterfly survey plot.
+One of the four 50 x 50 m quadrants within the 100 x 100 m area was randomly selected to be used as the butterfly survey plot.
 Bird surveys were conducted in a 50 m radius circular plots using the midpoint of the 100 x 100 m plot and flags were used to mark edges of the circular plot in at least 3 of the cardinal directions.
-Observers surveying birds stood just off the center of the 100 x 100 m point, to avoid packing down the plants in the vegetation plots.
+Observers surveying birds stood just off the center of the 100 x 100 m point, to avoid trampling the plants in the vegetation plots.

 Each of the fifty-five 20 m by 20 m plots sampled was marked to facilitate relocation of plots in subsequent years.
 The northwest corner of each plot is marked with a 1.25 m steel or wooden post.
 All four corners of each plot were marked with a 0.3 m piece of buried steel rebar, which can be relocated with a metal detector.
-Because each plot is permanent and can be relocated, data can be used to track individual plants and species over time.
+Because each plot was permanent and can be relocated, data can be used to track individual plants and species over time.
 A permanent and repeatable technique helps to insure that year to year species changes are indeed due to shifts in plant community composition rather than sampling error.
+The park service required that we remove the marker posts after the summer of 1999, so all of the posts have now been removed.